Showing posts with label artistic voice. Show all posts

 , 8 Oct 2022

-Our artistic voice is the art that we make when we listen to our inner truth and convey it to the world in specific ways.
+Our artistic voice is the art that we make when we listen to our inner truth and convey it to the world in our personal way.
 Our artistic voice is made of "all of the characteristics that make your artwork distinct from the artwork of other artists, like how you use colors or symbols, how you apply lines and patterns, your subject matter choices, and what your work communicates." (p.
 7).

 STRATEGIES TO DEVELOP YOUR VOICE

-Congdon also advises twelve strategies for developing our own artistic voice, and they are:
+Congdon recommends twelve strategies for developing our own artistic voice, and they are:

 MIND

 The book is intended mostly for artists who want to have an artistic career or are professional artists.
-Yet, the advice is great also for everyone, even beginners like me, who want to have a distinctive voice and express their own world views.
+Yet, the advice is great also for everyone, even beginners like me, who want to have a distinctive voice and express their own world view through Art.

 THINGS I MISSED

-The interviews with other artists are very interesting, but I see them fitter for a blog or art magazine, and some of the most important points they make could have been summarized or the reader without the need to go through the whole interview.
-Besides, I would have loved having the invited artists' artwork featured int he book (like 2-4 i medium size mages per head) as well as their website and social media accounts listed.
+The interviews with other artists are very interesting, but I see them fitter for a blog or art magazine.
+Besides, some of the most important points they make could have been summarized for the reader without the need to go through the whole interview.
+Also, I would have loved having the invited artists' artwork featured in the book (like 2-4 medium size images per head) as well as their website and social media accounts listed.